Danielc2016/ML2017/hw5/readme.md

-This hw is mainly about multi-class label classification
+This hw is mainly about multi-class label classification using RNN-GRU